Windows Deployment Services Overview

 Allows network-based installation of Windows operating systems, which reduces the complexity and cost when compared to manual installations.

-Supports mixed environments including Windows XP and Windows Server 2003 through Windows 8 and Windows Server 2012.
+Supports deploying images for mixed environments including Windows 7and Windows Server 2008 R2 through Windows 8.1and Windows Server 2012 R2.

 Uses standard Windows Setup technologies including Windows Preinstallation Environment (Windows PE), .wim files, and image-based setup.

 Transmits data and images by using multicast functionality.

 Allows you to create images of a reference computer using the Image Capture Wizard, which is an alternative to the ImageX tool.

 Allows you to add driver packages to the server and configure them to be deployed to client computers along with the install image.

 The following are requirements for installing this role, depending on whether you choose the default installation (both Deployment Server and Transport Server), or only the Transport Server role service.